 Selection for Available Waiver Services - When waiver services become available, each region has a committee to determine who is most in need when funding becomes available to serve additional individuals.
 The regional selection committee is comprised of DHR, MHDDAD Regional Office programmatic and fiscal staff, including the Intake and Evaluation Manager, Case Expeditors, and Operation Analysts.
-The regional selection committee assures funding for the reserved capacity as specified in Table B-3-c prior to review of the planning list.
 Information on the needs of individuals on the planning list is presented to the regional selection committee.
 Regions follow the Policy for Planning Lists for Developmental Disabilities Services for Individuals Living in the Community, which outlines the process to be applied by all regions.
 This process includes documentation of the current needs of the individuals on the planning list.
 Tools used to determine most in need include this documentation on individuals' current needs, the Intake Screening Summary, as well as discussion and review by the regional selection committee to make decisions regarding allocation of resources.
 Recommendations are prioritized for new resources based on this review of the current needs of individuals on the planning list.
 The DHR, MHDDAD Central Office staff reviews the operation of this process in monthly meetings with the DHR, MHDDAD Regional Office staff.
 DCH reviews DHR's planning list operation in its quarterly meetings with DHR.